eliocamp/metamer/README.md

-Implements the algorithm proposed by [Matejka & Fitzmaurice (2017)](https://www.autodeskresearch.com/publications/samestats) to create metamers (datasets with identical statistical properties but very differnet graphs).
+Implements the algorithm proposed by [Matejka & Fitzmaurice (2017)](https://www.autodeskresearch.com/publications/samestats) to create metamers (datasets with identical statistical properties but very different graphs).

-In color theory,
+In colour theory,
 [metamers](https://en.wikipedia.org/wiki/Metamerism_\(color\)) are
-colors that have very different wavelength distribution but are percieved as equal by out visual system.
+colours that have very different wavelength distribution but are perceived as equal by out visual system.
 This happens because out eyes essentially summarise a continuous distribution of wavelength by just 3
-numbers: the ammount that each type of cone cell is exited.
-Color metamerism is how artists can reproduce so many colors with a few pigments, or how PC monitors use only 3 lights to show colorful pictures.
+numbers: the amount that each type of cone cell is exited.
+Colour metamerism is how artists can reproduce so many colours with a few pigments, or how PC monitors use only 3 lights to show colourful pictures.

 ![](man/figures/lemon.jpg)